+The Audit and Finance Committee of the board of directors has implemented procedures to ensure that all audit and permitted non-audit services provided to GEO are pre-approved by the Audit and Finance Committee.
 The Audit and Finance Committee periodically approves the provision of various audit, audit-related, tax and other services by Grant Thornton.
 The Audit and Finance Committee plans to continue to review and pre-approve such services as appropriate.
 In addition, the Audit and Finance Committee has delegated to its Chairman, Richard H. Glanton, the authority to grant, on behalf of the Audit and Finance Committee, the pre-approvals required under the Sarbanes-Oxley Act for the provision by Grant Thornton to GEO of auditing and permissible non-audit services; provided, however, that any decision made by Mr. Glanton with respect to any such pre-approvals must be presented at the next regularly scheduled full Audit and Finance Committee meeting that is held after such decision is made.

-All of the services provided by Grant Thornton to GEO in 2010 and 2009 were approved by the Audit and Finance Committee pursuant to these procedures.
+All of the services provided by Grant Thornton to GEO in 2012 and 2011 were approved by the Audit and Finance Committee pursuant to these procedures.
+All non-audit services provided in 2012 and 2011 were reviewed with the Audit and Finance Committee, which concluded that the provision of such services by Grant Thornton was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
 The Audit and Finance Committee will continue to review and pre-approve such services as appropriate.